ycollet/vopa/README.md

 vopa
 ====

+Two plugins are provided:
-A LV2 plugin which control the volume and the panning of a stereo signal using Midi CC 7 and 10.
+ * VoPaSt - a stereo volume and panning plugin controlled via MIDI CC 7 and 10
+ * VoPaMo - a mono volume plugin controlled via MIDI CC

 To build this plugin, you will need lv2-devel.